DurveshKumarPal/Open-Source-programs-for-women/README.md

 # Open-Source-programs-for-women
-A curated list of events/programs/initiatives for women in the tech area.
+A current 2022 list of events/programs/initiatives for women in the tech area.